hbobsi/hbobsi/README.md

 # Hey!
 What's up? 🤙🏿
 My name is Heitor Oliveira, I'm from Brazil 🇧🇷

-I'm a SysAdmin, that has been working as Linux, Windows and Data Protection since 2009. 🥵
+I'm a DevOps, that has been working as Linux, Windows and Data Protection since 2009. 🥵

 I'm passionate about solving problems and learning new technology.